 Geotechnical and geophysical investigations

-Prior to drilling the OAW, standard geophysical and geotechnical investigations will be undertaken to confirm that the proposed location is suitable to support a drill rig.
+In preparation for drilling the offshore appraisal well, standard geotechnical and geophysical investigations were undertaken to confirm that the proposed location was able to support a drill rig.

 Investigation methods and equipment

 Geophysical investigations involve seabed imaging, assessing water depths, profiling underwater topography and identifying seabed obstructions (such as unmarked shipwrecks and buried pipelines).
-The investigations are likely to be conducted using a small, locally-based vessel.
+The investigations were conducted using a small, locally-based vessel.

 Geotechnical investigations involve taking shallow cores of seabed sediment and underlying rock to establish geological conditions at potential drill rig locations.
-Geotechnical investigations are performed using a medium sized vessel capable of transporting and deploying the larger equipment required for this task.
+The geotechnical investigations were performed using a medium sized vessel capable of transporting and deploying the larger equipment required for this task.

-The investigations are being managed by AGR (Australia) Pty Ltd as the Drilling Management Contractor for CarbonNet.
+The investigations were managed by AGR (Australia) Pty Ltd as the Drilling Management Contractor for CarbonNet.
 AGR has drilled over 40 offshore wells in Australia.